openstreetmap/openstreetmap-website/INSTALL.md

 ## Storage setup

-The Rails port needs to be configured with an object storage facility - for development and testing purposes you can use the example configuration:
+`openstreetmap-website` needs to be configured with an object storage facility - for development and testing purposes you can use the example configuration:

 ```